gavineadie/SatelliteKit/README.md

 ### Satellite

-Having obtained the `TLE` for a satellite, it is used to initialize a `Satellite` struct which will manage the propagation of the object's position and velocity as time is varied from the epochal t=0 of the element set.
+Having obtained the `Elements` for a satellite, it is used to initialize a `Satellite` struct which will manage the propagation of the object's position and velocity as time is varied from the epochal t=0 of the element set.
 Whether the object requires the "deep space" propagator, or not, is determined within the `Satellite` initialization.

 The `Satellite` initializers are:

     public init(_: String, _: String, _: String)  	// three TLE lines ..
-    public init(withTLE: TLE)                     // a processed TLE struct ..
+    public init(withTLE: TLE)                     	// an Elements struct ..
+    public init(elements: Elements)             	// an Elements struct ..

 The `Satellite` struct offers some public properties and some public functions.

 The *properties* provide some naming information and a "grab bag" directory for whatever you want.

-    public let tle: TLE                           // make TLE accessible public let commonName: String
+    public let tle: Elements                    	// make TLE accessible public let commonName: String
     public let noradIdent: String
     public let t₀Days1950: Double       		    // TLE t=0 (days since 1950)